-Another good reason to check your credit report?
+Another good reason to look at your credit?
 To make sure the information there is actually accurate!

-Check your report to make sure each item in accurate and up-to-date.
-Also, educate yourself on how long certain items should remain on your credit report; if you see something older than seven or 10 years, it’s probably time to open a dispute with the credit bureau.
+Check your report to make sure each item is accurate and up-to-date.
+Also, educate yourself on how long items should remain on your credit report; if you see something older than seven or 10 years, it’s probably time to open a dispute with the credit bureau.

-Even if your credit score is bad now, there are plenty of steps you can take to get it back on the upswing, which helps your ability to get an apartment now and further down the road.
-Some items take time to correct, but there are a few good habits you can implement right now that will get your score back on an upward trajectory.
+Even if your credit score is bad now, there are plenty of steps you can take to get it back on the upswing.
+This will help your ability to get an apartment now and further down the road.
+Some items take time to correct.
+However, there are a few good habits you can implement right now that will get your score back on an upward trajectory.

 Start off by making sure you pay all of your bills on time.
 Whether or not you make timely payments is the largest contributing factor to your credit score.